Speculorg/Terminal/source/services/database/README.md

 # Database Service

-This directory contains source code for Speculorg.Terminal.Database.Service.
+This directory contains the PostgreSQL and TimescaleDB initialization scripts and Docker configuration for the Database Service.